This Is Prince Louis' World and the Royals Are Just Living In It

 Prince George, Prince Louis and Princess Charlotte at King Charles III's Coronation

-Of course, Prince Harry has disabused us of the notion that being the spare to the heir ensures a carefree existence, but as the spare to the spare, his beloved 8-year-old big sister Princess Charlotte, Louis has the shot at senior-esque royalty that his Uncle Harold also probably never wanted but at least could have stomached.
+Of course, Prince Harry has disabused us of the notion that being the spare to the heir ensures a carefree existence.
+But as the spare to the spare, Louis—who's currently fourth in line to the throne—has the shot at senior-esque royalty that his Uncle Harold also probably never wanted but maybe could have at least stomached.

 YUI MOK/POOL/AFP via Getty Images